chrenx/sports-together-react/README.md

 5. open anthoer terminal window and go to the same directory
 6. type **'npx json-server --watch data/db.json --port 8000'**
 7. everything should work now

+Everyone contributed evenly to this project.
+I(chrenx) design the whole structure while the rest of my teammates work on some of the components and style.